Ready to try plant-based? Do these 5 things first!

 6. Feel your fullness

-This principle is about reconnecting with your body’s signals and removing blocks that prevent you from noticing your fullness.
+This principle is about reconnecting with your body’s signals and removing blocks that prevent you from noticing your fullness cues.
 You might override your fullness because you’re distracted during meals, you’ve been programmed to clean your plate, you’re eating a “forbidden” food, or simply because you’re not used to tuning in to your body.
 This principle teaches you how to tune in so you can stop eating when you’re pleasantly full.

 7. Cope with your emotions with kindness